A teaching approach

 Program including the Community Engagement, Social Change,

-and Equity (CESCE) Theme and the brand new Indigenous Knowledges theme: iʔ sqilxʷ aʔ cmiy̓ t smypnwíɬnsəlx
+and Equity (CESCE) Theme and the new Indigenous Knowledges theme: iʔ sqilxʷ aʔ cmiy̓ t smypnwíɬnsəlx